fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     forest model for predicting next month's inflation based on the current month's values of all FRED-MD indicators, including the current month's inflation.
 We will train the model on the FRED-MD time series up to January 2023, and generate the one-month-ahead forecasts from February 2023 to January 2024.
+We find that the random forest model outperforms the AR(1) model by almost 20% in terms of root mean squared error.
     </p>